hucan7/hbird_opensource/README.md

        * According to the Apache 2.0 license, this open-sourced core can be used in commercial way.
        * But the feature is not full.
        * The main purpose of this open-sourced core is to be used by students/university/research/ and entry-level-beginners, hence, the commercial quality (bug-free) and service of this core is not not not warranted!!!

 #### Jul 27, 2020

-    -- The earlier-test version uploaded to github to try.
+    -- This is release 0.1.1 of Hbirdv2.
     -- NOTE:
-       ---- This is not the official release, please wait the official release which will coming soon and will be recorded at here.
-You will see the Release History updates.
+       This's an upgraded version of the project Hummingbird E203 maintained in SI-RISCV/e200_opensource(https://github.com/SI-RISCV/e200_opensource), here are the new features of this release.
+       * Add NICE(Nuclei Instruction Co-unit Extension) for E203 core
+       * Integrate the APB interface peripherals(GPIO, I2C, UART, SPI, PWM) from PULP Platform
+       * Add new development board(DDR200T) support for Hummingbirdv2 SoC.